German National Academy of Sciences Leopoldina: History

 When Adolf Hitler became Germany's Chancellor in 1933, the Leopoldina started to exclude its Jewish members.
 Albert Einstein was the first victim because of public pressure.
-1938 followed a declaration to the Nazi government, that all jewish members had been excluded, while in reality the index cards of around 70 members just got hid behind a curtain, no official member lists got published anymore and the cards got reintegrated one day after the german capitulation.
+In 1938 there followed a declaration to the Nazi government that all Jewish members had been excluded, while in reality the index cards of around 70 members were simply hidden behind a curtain, no official member lists were published any more, and the cards were reintegrated one day after the German capitulation.
 Eight of them were murdered by the Nazis over the course of World War II.
 Nevertheless, the Leopoldina did not suffer as much influence from the Nazi regime as other German academies, thanks to the president of the Leopoldina at the time, Emil Abderhalden.
-While Jewish members were 'officially' expelled, the president of the Leopoldina made sure it did not go to the lengths that other academies went to at the time, the expelled didn't even get a notification about the matter, still received the member magazines and did not get exposed in the public by a statement of the society.
-He resisted the Nazi pressures by reorganizing Sections of the Academy and introducing a new series 'Biographies of German Natural Scientists' in 1932.
+While Jewish members were 'officially' expelled, the president of the Leopoldina made sure it did not go to the lengths that other academies went to at the time, the expelled did not even get a notification about the matter, still received the member magazines and were not exposed in public by any statement of the society.
+Abderhalden resisted Nazi pressure by reorganizing Sections of the Academy and introducing a new series 'Biographies of German Natural Scientists' in 1932.

 After World War II, Halle became part of East Germany.
 During this time, the German Democratic Republic shut down all societies, leading the members of the Leopoldina to meet unofficially and in private.
 Efforts were made to reestablish the Academy, however.
 An edition of Goethe's 'The Works of Science' began to be edited under the Academy's name in 1947, and lectures started again in 1948.
 However, the Academy was not officially reopened until 1952.
 This reopening came just in time for the Academy to celebrate its tercentenary.